NetDocuments Acquires Worldox – How This Will Impact Users

 LexWorkplace is like Google for your law firm.
 Search across millions of pages, documents, folder email and notes in seconds.
 Refine your search by matter, document type, author and more.

 Save emails to a matter without leaving Outlook.
-Saved emails are accessible to your entire team.
+Saved emails are accessible to your entire team, organized and searchable.

 Works with Windows and Macs

-LexWorkplace is 100% compatible with Mac OS and Windows.
+All of LexWorkplace is compatible with both Windows and Mac computers.

-Watch the Demo
+Watch the 5-Minute Demo